cloudspannerecosystem/autoscaler/terraform/gke/README.md

 ## Using Firestore for Autoscaler state

+### Setting up Firestore for storing Autoscaler state using terraform.

 1. If you want to create a new Firestore database for storing the state of the Autoscaler, set the following variable.